Jennings, dominant defense carry No. 25 SMU to AAC title, 26-14 over Tulane

+“Jennings played just like we thought he would,” Lashlee said.
+“We trusted him fully and I think he made a whole lot more big-time plays, particularly on third downs when he was scrambling, than the mistakes.”

-The Mustangs (11-2) also turned in a stifling defensive performance, limiting Tulane (11-2, No. 22 CFP) to a touchdown during the final 59 minutes to snap the Green Wave’s 10-game winning streak and dethrone the defending league champs.
+The Mustangs (11-2) also turned in a stifling defensive performance, limiting Tulane (11-2, No. 22 CFP) to a touchdown during the final 59 minutes.

+“Our defense today, they dominated,” Lashlee said, highlighting how SMU held Tulane to 31 yards rushing, far below its average of 167.3 yards coming in.
+“That was the key.
+We made them one-dimensional and that allowed us to get the sacks.”

 SMU sacked Michael Pratt seven times.
-Defensive back Isaiah Nwokobia’s interception in the fourth quarter all but sealed it, sending numerous fans to the exits of Yulman Stadium, where the Wave had celebrated their first AAC title a year ago.
+Defensive back Isaiah Nwokobia’s interception in the fourth quarter all but sealed it, sending fans to the exits of Yulman Stadium, where the Wave had celebrated its first AAC title a year ago.

+The game took place amid reports that Tulane coach Willie Frtiz is Houston’s top candidate following the Cougars’ firing of Dana Holgorsen.
+Fritz declined to confirm his intentions after the game and said, “No,” when asked if he had an agreement in place with Houston.

+“I put everything into this game this week to make sure there wasn’t any distractions,” Fritz said.
+“I‘ve got to process some things. … Just want to take a step back here.”

-Had Tulane won, it could have returned to a major New Year’s Day bowl game for a second straight year, having defeated USC last season in the Cotton Bowl.
-Now either Conference USA champion Liberty or SMU — whichever team winds up higher in the final College Football Playoff rankings — will play in a New Year’s Six bowl.
+Had Tulane won, it could have returned to a major New Year’s Day bowl game for a second straight year, having defeated USC in last season’s Cotton Bowl.
+Now either Conference USA champion Liberty or SMU — which ever team winds up higher in the final College Football Playoff rankings — will play in a New Year’s Six bowl.

-Liberty entered the weekend at No. 24 in the CFP and SMU was not in the CFP’s top 25, but could potentially move past Liberty after topping Tulane on the road.
+SMU’s league title was its first since winning the Southwest Conference in 1984.
+It’ll also be the Mustangs’ last in the AAC.
+They move to the ACC next season.

 Tulane led 7-0 just two plays after SMU received the opening kickoff.

-Playing in place of injured Mustangs starter Preston Stone, Jennings was stripped from behind on SMU’s first offensive play by edge rusher Devean Deal, who also recovered and returned the ball to the 1.
+Playing in place of injured Mustangs starter Preston Stone, Jennings was stripped by edge rusher Devean Deal, who also recovered and returned the ball to the 1.
 Pratt scored on a keeper on the next play.

+“I know our defense is going to have our back the whole game.
+So, I just need to stay straight, not get too down on myself,” Jennings said.
+“We had a whole game ahead of us.”

 SMU tied it on Jaylan Knighton’s 6-yard run in the first quarter.

-The Mustangs punted only once in the first half, but missed a field goal and turned the ball over twice more before finally taking a 14-7 lead on Jennings’ 17-yard pass to Key’Shawn Smith with 1:32 left in the first half.
+The Mustangs punted only once in the first half, but a missed a field goal and turned the ball over twice more before finally taking a 14-7 lead on Jennings’ 17-yard pass to Key’Shawn Smith late in the first half.

-Tulane tied it at 14 when SMU bit on Pratt’s play-action fake on third-and-1, leaving Yulkeith Brown wide-open for a 42-yard touchdown pass.
+Tulane tied it at 14 when SMU bit on Pratt’s play-action fake on third-and-1, leaving Yulkeith Brown wide open for a 42-yard touchdown pass in the third quarter.

 Rogers’ 48-yard field goal gave SMU the lead for good at 17-14.